COUNTRY PROFILE

 37.8%

-According to Euromonitor, retail sales in the packaged food market in Vietnam had been estimated to reach US$17 billion in 2023, ranking it third in ASEAN after Indonesia and Philippines.
-That also represents a period growth rate of 37.8% or US$4.6 billion since 2019.
-The forecast for growth in this market is also promising.
-By the year 2028, the retail sales in the packaged food market in Vietnam is expected to reach over US$26.9 billion, a period growth rate of 45.7% or US$8.4 billion from 2024.
+According to Euromonitor, retail sales in the packaged food market in Vietnam had been estimated to reach US$16 billion in 2024, ranking it fourth in ASEAN after Indonesia, the Philippines, and Thailand.
+By the year 2029, retail sales in the packaged food market in Vietnam are expected to reach over US$22.6 billion.

 Best Product Prospects: